jperezlafuente/Fight-Club-project/README.md

 📄 **Detailed Article** → [Read the the full documentation here](https://jperezlafuente.github.io/FightClub-project/)

-## 📌 Context

-Teamfights are often the turning point in competitive League of Legends games.
-While we have access to second-by-second data from GRID, **knowing *when* a teamfight happens and *how* it plays out** is not straightforward.
-The goal of this project is to automatically identify and reconstruct teamfights using structured in-game data — and extract insights that help teams **understand and improve** their fight execution.
+The goal of this project is to automatically identify and reconstruct LOL teamfights using structured in-game data — and extract insights that help teams **understand and improve** their fight execution.

 ## 🎯 Goal